Saintrick-FM/Tribute_page_freecodecamp/README.md

-This is the solution of my first freecodecamp challenge about building a tribute page.Click this link => https://saintrick-fm.github.io/Tribute_page_freecodecamp/
+This is the solution of my first freecodecamp challenge about building a tribute page.
+This is the project link => https://saintrick-fm.github.io/Tribute_page_freecodecamp/